 If lessons can be learnt from the history of data sharing, it is that solutions tend to come about to solve common engineering problems.
 Developers then have time to push technology forwards and onwards.

 If solutions love a void, the current niche is a lack of realtime API Management tools.
-While REST-based API management tools worked well for REST-based applications, no such service exists for event-driven apps, capable of programatically offering data streams to other developer teams.
+While REST-based API management tools worked well for REST-based applications, no such service exists for event-driven apps, capable of programmatically offering data streams to other developer teams.
 While some of the challenges developers face when building streaming APIs overlap with those of REST APIs (analytics, rate-limiting and access management), add realtime into the mix and things get complicated.
 Consider how to create an interoperable system, given the fragmentation of realtime protocols, for example, or resolve issues of data integrity and ordering when message buses fan-out billions of realtime messages globally.

 The API Streamer - the internet’s first full-lifecycle API Management tool - is an out-of-the-box solution to all these problems (the product of over 50,000 engineering hours).
 It provides a set of management tools to optimize the reach of your realtime APIs and a ready-made distribution network with the Ably DSN.
 While it’s currently the only realtime API Management platform in existence, such is human ingenuity and the proliferation of realtime APIs, we expect other solutions to soon come about.
 For the purposes of this article, let’s concentrate on what is creating this vacuum.